Code-Institute-Submissions/pjdijxhoorn-milestone1/readme.md

 1. [Hover.css:](https://ianlunn.github.io/Hover/)
     - Hover.css was used for all the menu buttons, the project photo's and the social links.
 1. [Google Fonts:](https://fonts.google.com/)
     - Google fonts was used to get the 'Rubik' font into the style.css file.
-'Rubik' is used troughout the whole website.
+'Rubik' is used throughout the whole website.
 1. [Font Awesome:](https://fontawesome.com/)
     - Font Awesome was used for all the menu-bar icons and all the social links of this website.
 1. [GitHub:](https://github.com/)